 Reveal the Best Engineering Manager for Your Team

-To hire good senior and lead specialists for clients, our researchers and recruiters assist in compiling an ideal candidate profile, pre-screen eligible candidates, conduct interviews, make job offers and work with counter-offers if needed.
+To headhunt good senior and lead specialists for clients, our IT researchers and recruiters assist in compiling an ideal candidate profile, pre-screen eligible candidates, conduct interviews, make job offers and work with counter-offers if needed.
 We guarantee the quality of our recruitment services, providing a 3-month warranty for candidate substitution free of charge.

-That’s what we did for Dotmatics (acq. by Insightful Science), a leading life sciences software company when they were seeking an engineering manager.
+That’s what we did for Dotmatics (acq. by Insightful Science), a leading life sciences software company, when they were seeking an engineering manager.
 Our candidate appeared to be a perfect fit for them, as his qualifications matched with our client’s requirements and expectations.
 Now this specialist is in charge of 30+ engineers (including product manager, full-stack, back-end, QA, and React developers) who were also hired with Alcor’s assistance.
-Apart from headhunting, we also provided Dotmatics with other services, included in Alcor’s turnkey solution.
-We helped them to establish their own software research and development center in Ukraine.
+Apart from IT recruiting, we also provided Dotmatics with other services, included in Alcor’s turnkey solution.
+We helped them to establish their own software research and development center in Eastern Europe.
 Our team took over some of the back-office operations, such as payroll & accounting, legal compliance, and procurement of technical equipment to ensure the smooth functioning of their R&D center.
 Dotmatics continues to enjoy our productive cooperation and is looking forward to a further extension of their offshoring team of developers.

 The engineering manager is a responsible position that presupposes a versatility of skills & competencies to successfully coordinate programming teams, manage projects, and come up with new ideas for product enhancement.
 To hire a good professional, it’s essential to prepare 3 types of questions asked in the engineering manager interview.
 In this way, you’ll get a comprehensive understanding of the candidate’s expertise and ability to lead.